Home

 • Fixed Fees: Ideal for predictable, recurring tasks such as monthly bookkeeping.
 Fixed pricing offers consistency, but it requires a clear definition of the scope of work to avoid additional charges.

-2. Monthly Accounting Packages
+2. Monthly accounting packages

 For businesses needing ongoing support, monthly packages bundle services like bookkeeping, tax preparation, and financial reporting into one flat fee.
 This model offers predictability and is well-suited for businesses with consistent accounting needs.
 Costs generally range from $200 to $3,000 per month, depending on the scope of services.